-For YEARS I had zero clue how to use Pinterest for my blog.
+For years I had absolutely ZERO clue how to use Pinterest as a blogger.

-If I was using it at all, I was posting small, horizontal images (taken straight from my blog posts), with vague descriptions that – quite frankly – weren’t click-worthy at all.
+If I was even using it at all, I was posting small, horizontal images (taken straight from my blog posts), with vague descriptions that – quite frankly – weren’t click-worthy at all.
 And my traffic from Pinterest reflected that (yea, it was non-existent).

 But here’s the secret, my friends: When used correctly, Pinterest can be a game-changer.

 What I love most about Pinterest is that there’s no limit or cap on your growth.
 The same pin can be re-pinned hundreds or thousands of times over a span of months or years.
 It’s not like, say, Twitter – where maybe 20% of your followers actually see your newest tweet before it gets buried in their feed.